SCITT Programmes in East London Schools

 - Consistent and effective use of formative and summative data to secure progress for all pupils, through sequences of learning over time.

 - Ability to take responsibility for and have the knowledge, understanding and skills to promote and manage behaviour effectively and create an excellent climate for learning.

 - Initiate and take responsibility for their own personal development through consulting consistently and effectively with colleagues as appropriate.

 - High standards of ethics and behaviour, within and outside school by demonstrating a highly professional approach to teaching through having an appropriate conduct and understanding school policies and practice.

-Once the course is completed they can become part of the ECT cohort with our teaching school.
-Details can be found on the Teaching School Alliance website.
+Once the course is completed, they can become part of the ECT cohort with our teaching school.
+Details can be found on the Early Career Teacher page.